jumphone/scRef/Reference/README.md

 # 2. BrainDev_AllenBrain
 Human brain development reference built from Allen Human Brain Development Database.

-We have generated a mouse reference in this folder by mapping human gene name to mouse gene name.
+We have generated a mouse reference in this folder by mapping human gene to mouse gene.

 Ref. http://www.brainspan.org/static/download.html